 Introduction

-Lending Cardano can be a great option for those who want to hold ADA but earn yield.
-The steps can be a little daunting, especially the first time you do them.
-That's why we've put this guide together for you.
+Lending Cardano can be an excellent choice for those looking to hold ADA while generating yield.
+The process may seem a bit overwhelming, particularly for first-timers.
+That's why we've created this guide specifically for you.

-Once you have ADA, you'll need to choose a Cardano lending platform to lend your tokens.
-You can see some options here.
+Once you have ADA, you'll need to select a Cardano lending platform to lend your tokens.
+You can explore some options tailored for the Portuguese market here.

-Once you've chosen a platform to lending your Cardano, transfer your Cardano into your wallet in the lending platform.
-Once it's deposited, it will start earning interest.
-Some platforms pay interest daily, while others are weekly, or monthly.
+Once you've selected a platform to lend your Cardano, transfer your Cardano into your wallet on the lending platform.
+After it's deposited, it will begin to accrue interest.
+Some platforms offer interest payments daily, while others may do so weekly or monthly.

 4. Earn Interest

-Now all you need to do is sit back while your crypto earns interest.
-The more you deposit, the more interest you can earn.
-Try to make sure your lending platform pays compounding interest to maximise your returns.
+Now all you need to do is relax while your cryptocurrency earns interest.
+The more you deposit, the more interest you can accumulate.
+Ensure that your lending platform offers compounding interest to maximise your returns in the Portuguese market.

-Cardano (ADA) is currently priced at $1.8 with a 24-hour trading volume of $1.27B.
+Cardano (ADA) is currently priced at $1.81 with a 24-hour trading volume of $1.27B.
 The market cap of Cardano stands at $32.98B, with 35.86B ADA in circulation.
-For those looking to buy or trade Cardano, Nexo offers avenues to do so securely and efficiently}
+For those looking to buy or trade Cardano, Nexo offers avenues to do so securely and efficiently in Portugal

 - $32.98B